-- Medical, psychiatric records or similar records in connection with the treatment of the student
+- Medical, psychiatric or similar records in connection with the treatment of the student.

-Education records are all the records maintained by WMU about individual students, with the following exceptions:
+Education records are all records maintained by WMU about individual students, excluding:

 - Sole possession records or private individual notes created by a faculty or staff member that are accessible only to the individual who created them.